 With almost two million square kilometers of land, and coastlines on the Pacific Ocean and the Caribbean Sea, Mexico has one of the most diverse weather systems in the world.
 Many Mexican cities offer great weather including San Miguel de Allende, Ensenada, Ajijic, and Zihuatanejo.

 The Pacific Coast of Nicaragua is hotter and drier than the Caribbean Coast but the central plains, where you’ll find Managua, Lake Managua, and Lake Nicaragua are drier and less humid.
 San Juan del Sur also offers a lovely dry season from December to April.

 The majority of this country features rainforest areas with high humidity.
 Look to Guanacaste and the Nicoya Peninsula for the lowest humidity alternatives.
 Also, the Northern Pacific coast can be dry and warm.

 Weather here depends on the season and in Panama you only have two seasons — dry and rainy.
 Coronado, Boquete, and El Valle de Antón enjoy great dry seasons, but humidity increases during the rainy season.
 Pedasi is also a good bet on the southeastern tip of the Azuero Peninsula.

 You’ll find the lowest humidity in the mountains and plains of Colombia away from the Caribbean Coast.
 Medellín is your best option with comfortable, Spring-like weather year-round.
 The high altitude cities of Pereira, Manizales, and Armenia form the famous coffee triangle and offer smaller cities with a similar climate to Medellín, although slightly cooler overall.
 Lastly, Bucaramanga is a smaller city version of Medellín, but not an expat haven yet.

-If a country with low humidity is on your radar, you have plenty of options to choose from.
-Maybe one of these places is a perfect fit for your overseas dream adventure.
+If a country on this list is on your radar, you have plenty of options to choose from.
+Maybe one of these places is a perfect fit for your overseas low humidity dream adventure.